-FOURTH SCHEDULE - continued specific engagement would be rotating the individual off the assurance team.
-Examples of actions that might be safeguards to address such familiarity or self-interest threats include - (a) Changing the role of the individual on the assurance team or the nature and extent of the tasks the individual performs; (b) Having an appropriate reviewer who was not an assurance team member review the work of the individual; and (c) Performing regular independent internal or external quality reviews of the engagement.
-If a firm decides that the level of the threats created can only be addressed by rotating the individual off the assurance team, the firm shall determine an appropriate period during which the individual shall not -

-- (a) Be a member of the engagement team for the assurance engagement; - (b) Perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement; or - (c) Exert direct influence on the outcome of the assurance engagement.
+940.3 A5 An example of an action that might eliminate the familiarity and self-interest threats in relation to a specific engagement would be rotating the individual off the assurance team.
+940.3 A6 Examples of actions that might be safeguards to address such familiarity or self-interest threats include - (a) Changing the role of the individual on the assurance team or the nature and extent of the tasks the individual performs; (b) Having an appropriate reviewer who was not an assurance team member review the work of the individual; and (c) Performing regular independent internal or external quality reviews of the engagement.
+R940.4 If a firm decides that the level of the threats created can only be addressed by rotating the individual off the assurance team, the firm shall determine an appropriate period during which the individual shall not - (a) Be a member of the engagement team for the assurance engagement; (b) Provide quality control for the assurance engagement; or (c) Exert direct influence on the outcome of the assurance engagement.
 The period shall be of sufficient duration to allow the familiarity and self-interest threats to be addressed.